VT — VT 2026 Guide

 Switching Into Electrician Work in Vermont

-If you're serious about getting into the electrical trade in Vermont, you're looking at one of the best career decisions you can make right now.
+If you're serious about getting into the electrical trade in Vermont, you're looking at a serious option worth evaluating against your local market right now.
 The demand is real, the pay is strong, and this trade goes with you everywhere.

 If you're an adult thinking about a career change — maybe you're in your late 20s, 30s, or even 40s — apprenticeships don't have age limits.
 What matters is whether the pay timeline, licensing path, and local market in Vermont make the switch financially survivable.
 That's what this page is for.

 Vermont is a state where trade skills command real respect.
-Between tourism, agriculture, renewable energy, healthcare, the demand for qualified electricians here is through the roof — and it's only growing.
+Between tourism, agriculture, renewable energy, healthcare, the demand for qualified electricians here is well above the national average — and it's only growing.

 What You'll Earn as an Electrician in Vermont